IterationInsights/Microsoft-Press-Introduction-to-Microsoft-Power-BI/Lesson 2/README.md

-# Importing and transforming data using Power Query Editor
+# Lesson 2 - Importing and transforming data using Power Query Editor